juanpoch/PortSwigger_Academy/Authentication/Other_authentication_mecanisms/Password_brute-force_via_password_change.md

 ---

 ### The server responds with `Current password is incorrect`.
-This shows that the `username` parameter is under our control, and the error handling allows us to perform a brute-force attack using **Burp Suite Intruder**.
+This shows that the error handling allows us to perform a brute-force attack using **Burp Suite Intruder**.

 ---